rickhull/device_input/README.md

 the kernel.
 Secondarily, the messages (defined as C structs) are in fact binary and not strings or conventional characters.

-So we'd like to be able to read entire messages, one at a time, decode them, and display useful things like labels in the output.
-It turns out that, on my system at least, `/dev/input/event0` refuses reads that are not a multiple of the data structure byte length.
-So whatever tool used to read the device must know about the data structure of the messages.
+Since these are C structs (analagous to a binary message), we need to be able to delimit individual messages and decode them.
+We can't simply read a byte at a time and try to make sense of it.
+In fact, on my system, `/dev/input/event0` refuses any read that is not a multiple of the struct / message size, so we need to know the message size before even attempting a read(), without even a decode().

-For a long time, it was pretty simple: 16 bytes.
-8 bytes for timestamp, 2 bytes for metadata / classification, and a 2 byte value.
-However, with the widespread adoption of 64-bit platforms, timestamps in the kernel got (conditionally) bigger.
-The `long` type in C became platform-dependent:
-32 bits (4 bytes) on a 32-bit platform and 64 bits (8 bytes) on a 64-bit
-platform.
-Since a timestamp is composed of 2 longs, the byte size for a kernel input_event struct increases from 16 bytes to 24 bytes on a 64-bit platform.
+To determine the message size, we need to know the data structure.
+For a long time, it was pretty simple: events are 16 bytes:

+* timestamp - 8 bytes
+* type - 1 byte
+* code - 1 byte
+* value - 2 bytes

+However, this is only true for 32-bit platforms.
+On 64-bit platforms, event timestamps became 16 bytes, increasing events from 16 to 24 bytes.
+This is because a timestamp is defined as two `long`s, and `long`s are bigger on 64-bit platforms.
+It's easy to remember:

+* 32-bit platform: 32-bit `long` (4 bytes)
+* 64-bit platform: 64-bit `long` (8 bytes)

+`read(/dev/input/event0, 16)` will fail on a 64-bit machine.

-Any software must be aware of this distinction and choose the correct underlying data types just to be able to delimit messages and perform a successful read (without a decode).
+Your tooling must be aware of this distinction and choose the correct underlying data types just to be able to delimit messages and perform a successful read (without a decode).
 This software does that, maps the encoded values to friendly strings for display, and provides both library and